Proper disposal of old medications prevents harm, misuse, and environmental damage by using take-back programs or safe home methods.

 |---|---|---|

-| Controlled Substances (e.g., opioids) | Take-back program; DEA collection sites; authorized pharmacy drop-offs | If unavailable, follow FDA flush list instructions |
+| Controlled Substances (e.g., opioids) | Take-back program; DEA collection sites; authorized pharmacy drop-offs | If unavailable, follow FDA flush list instructions only when the drug is listed for flushing |

-| Non-Controlled Prescription Drugs | Take-back program; pharmacy drop-off; sealed trash disposal if no alternatives exist | Avoid flushing unless specified otherwise |
+| Non-Controlled Prescription Drugs | Take-back program; pharmacy drop-off; sealed trash disposal if no alternatives exist | Avoid flushing unless the label or FDA guidance specifically instructs it |

-| Over-the-Counter Medicines (pills/liquids) | Take-back program preferred; sealed trash disposal acceptable when necessary | Avoid pouring liquids down drains unless instructed on label |
+| Over-the-Counter Medicines (pills/liquids) | Take-back program preferred; sealed trash disposal acceptable when necessary | Avoid pouring liquids down drains unless instructed on the label or by official guidance |

 | Creams/Ointments/Liquids (non-controlled) | Seal container tightly; dispose in household trash or take-back program | Avoid rinsing down sinks unless product label allows it |